 Preparing our Students for High School, College, and Career

 Administration and faculty at A. E. Phillips are purposeful in preparing all students for college and career.
 Graduates of A. E. Phillips are proven to be successful in further chapters of their education.
 Many are leaders in their high schools and colleges.
 Student leadership is a quality that is intentionally fostered in students from a young age.
 Service and leadership opportunities are provided for middle school students through participation in the Student Council and National Junior Honor Society.
 Middle school electives are purposefully designed to foster leadership as well.
-Personal Finance and Public Speaking are examples of courses that have been included to prepare students for their future.
+Entrepreneurship and Public Speaking are examples of courses that have been included to prepare students for their future.

 Sixth grade students have the opportunity to apply for an accelerated math tract.
 Students that qualify for the tract have the opportunity to accelerate their learning.
 These students take sixth, seventh, and eighth grade math, as well as Algebra I for high school credit, in their 8th grade year.
 This allows students to take advanced math courses in high school.
 Gaining this credit in eighth grade opens student schedules to other courses of interest.
 All 8th graders participate in a job shadowing experience, of their choice, with professionals within the local community.
 The administration and faculty is continually assessing how to support student growth and well-being as well as inspire leadership and service among students as they prepare for the next chapter in their education.